wazuh/wazuh-documentation/source/user-manual/capabilities/wazuh-logtest/logtest-faq.rst

 ..
 Copyright (C) 2015, Wazuh, Inc.

 .. meta::
-  :description: Get answers to the most frequently asked questions about Wazuh-Logtest in this FAQ section of the Wazuh documentation.
+  :description:  Get answers to the most frequently asked questions about Wazuh-Logtest in this technical FAQ and get the most out of Wazuh.

 .. _logtest_faq:

 FAQ